raydebug/puretexaspoker/docs/selenium-integration-summary.md

 ## Conclusion

-The Selenium integration provides a robust, production-ready cross-browser testing solution that complements the existing Cypress tests.
-It offers comprehensive browser coverage, flexible execution options, and maintains the same high-quality BDD approach established in the project.
+The Selenium integration provides a robust, production-ready cross-browser testing solution for the poker application.
+It offers comprehensive browser coverage, flexible execution options, and maintains a high-quality BDD approach for clear, maintainable test scenarios.